 Finally, there was no visible effect of sex (that is, considering males versus females combined with morphological hermaphrodites) in the PCA of A. kojimai genotypes (Fig. 3C).
-With this species, the only obvious structuring factor was the main West-East geographic separation of sampling locations (PCA axis 1, 1.2% of the total variance), while axis 2 (0.6% of the total variance) was driven by a single individual (not shown in Fig. 3C, see Fig. S4).
+With this species, the only obvious structuring factor was the main West-East geographic separation of sampling locations (PCA axis 1, 1.2% of the total variance).
 Importantly, this pattern was left unchanged when considering three groups (males, females, and morphological hermaphrodites identified from histology) rather than two (Fig. S5).
 Only one morphological hermaphrodite was identified in the Western region, but this is due to the fact that histological analyses concentrated on Eastern sites.
 Within the Eastern region, no genetic structure was apparent between morphological hermaphrodites, females, and males (Fig. S5).